Netnod/robust-tjanst/packages/tests/tests/README.md

     docker build -t robust-magic
     docker run --rm robust-dns example.com:8080 /somepage example.com https:
     # when you are satisfied, send it as a pull request and we will love you

+# Adding a test

+Once a test has been created add it to `packages/tests/index.js` so it will run and `packages/tests/skaffold.yaml` so it will be built.